Russia, Iran, China oppose strike

 An official source in the foreign ministry “noted the courageous decision of US President Donald Trump, which represents a response to crimes this regime has committed towards its people in light of the inaction of the international community in stopping it in its tracks.”

 Involvement: Saudi Arabia is one of the main supporters of insurgent groups battling the Syrian regime and ISIS.
-It is also one of the nations participating in the US-led coalition's strikes.
+It is also one of the nations participating in the U.S.-led coalition’s airstrikes.
+Saudi Arabia balked at Iran’s participation in talks this week.

-Desired outcome: Riyadh has pushed for Assad's ouster, and is not likely to settle for much less.
+Desired outcome: Like the United States, Riyadh has pushed for Assad’s ouster, and is not likely to settle for much less.

 Reaction: Supports strike